Nupur-20/VERTIGO-AIRLINES/README.md

 * **Atish Ranjan Mahali** [atishmahali](https://github.com/atishmahali)
 * **Nupur Tiwari** [Nupur-20](https://github.com/Nupur-20)

-See also the list of [contributors](https://github.com/anujeshify/Vertigo-Airlines_Algorithm-Visualisation-of-Real-World-Problems/graphs/contributors) who participated in this project.

-## Acknowledgments

 * Inspiration - We were inspired to make this program from different algorithm techniques and visualise the real world problems and their effective solution visualisation.